yanekyuk/ders/LING102/Midterm2.md

 #### Language Loss and Death

 - When all the Turkish migrants in the US shift to English in a few generations, that means the loss of Turkish for them.
-But it's not the death of Turkish.It will still be spoken in Turkey.
+But it's not the death of Turkish.
+It will still be spoken in Turkey.
 - When Tevfik Esenç dies in 1992, however the Caucasian language Ubykh died with him.
 He was the last speaker of that language.
 - Dozens of Aboriginal languages spoken in Australia are dead now because their speakers were massacred by the Europeans and died by diseases they brought.